xenial-io/Xenial.Blog/src/content/_posts/2020-10-08-working-with-the-community-and-launch-of-the-new-design.md

   * Filing bugs/issues/ideas
 * Provide funding

-The last point is interesting, cause we all know that we need money for living, but let me focus know on parts that I don't think are part of an open community:
+The last point is interesting, because we all know that we need money for living, but let me now focus on parts that I don't think are part of an open community:

 * Spam
 * Being rude